8 Mistakes Marketers Make When Using Elementor

 What is Elementor?

 Elementor is a highly intuitive page builder for WordPress websites.
 The drag and drop editor gives you complete free reign over your website design down to the pixel.
 With Elementor you can hire an agency to build your site, but maintain control of editing and content uploads, or build the whole site yourself.
-For us at KIJO, Elementor web design offers such superior functionality and user experience compared to other page builders that we use it for all our site designs.
+For us at KIJO, Elementor web design offers such superior functionality and user experience compared to other page builders that we use it in all our website designs.

 Another bonus is that it doesn’t require any coding knowledge to use it.
 Elementor has always been built with usability in mind.
 This is great news for our clients and marketing managers, as it means they remain in control of day-to-day edits and content uploads.